-Front line clinical staff should initiate contact with ARV early in the patient care pathway or, more importantly, as soon as it is identified that the patient meets the major trauma transfer criteria.
-This is important as the patient may have sustained injuries beyond the clinical skill set of the hospital or urgent care service.
-ARV can be contacted at any time throughout the patient care episode to offer or coordinate clinical advice and consultation.
+Clinical staff should initiate contact with ARV early in the patient care pathway or, more importantly as soon as it is identified that the patient meets the major trauma transfer criteria.
+This is important as the patient may have sustained injuries beyond the reasonable capability of the non-major trauma designated hospital or urgent care service.
+ARV can be contacted at any time throughout the patient care episode to provide or coordinate clinical advice and consultation.

 There are many different types of structured handover.
 ISBAR & IMIST-AMBO being two of the most common.